Felienne/Quarto/README.md

 # That sounds awesome, but I like Python better

 No problem!
-My student David Hoepelman made a similar [library](https://github.com/dhoepelman/satispy)  for Python.
+There is a similar [library](https://github.com/netom/satispy) for Python.